Keeping Holiday Greenery Fresh

 Fantasy Versus Reality

-We all want the old-fashioned kind of Christmas we read about in books.
-The kind with holiday greenery draped down banisters and across mantles.
-The kind with huge trees bedecked with candles.
-The kind with fresh wreaths and mistletoe and kissing balls...
+We all want the old-fashioned Christmas we read about in books—the kind with holiday greenery draped down banisters and across mantles, huge trees adorned with candles, fresh wreaths, mistletoe, and kissing balls.

-What we forget is that these idealized Christmases occurred long ago - before central heat.
-In modern times (when we don't have to wear gloves indoors), the decorating scheme must undergo a little change.
+We often forget that these idealized Christmases occurred long ago—before central heat.
+The decorating scheme must change slightly in modern times (when we don't have to wear gloves indoors).

 Keeping Holiday Greenery Fresh - Choosing Greenery

-- Holiday arrangements: Several types of greenery are appropriate for arrangements that will be watered or anchored in floral foam.
-Just a few that you may clip from your garden include ivy, holly, yew, magnolia, boxwood, nandina, pittosporum, viburnum, and hemlock.
+• Holiday arrangements: Several types of greenery are appropriate for arrangements that will be watered or anchored in floral foam.
+Some that you may clip from your garden include ivy, holly, yew, magnolia, boxwood, nandina, pittosporum, viburnum, and hemlock.

 Keeping Holiday Greenery Fresh - It's All About The Prep

-The best way to ensure that greenery is fresh is to cut it yourself.
-And the advantage of using what comes from your yard is that it's cheap, and the materials will be unique to your yard.
+Cutting it yourself is the best way to ensure fresh greenery.
+Using what comes from your yard is cheap, and the materials will be unique to your yard.

 If you buy it, give the needles the old Christmas tree test and bend them.
 If they are brown or they break, buy elsewhere.
 Other tips:

-- Buy or harvest greenery as close to when you plan to use them as possible.
+• Buy or harvest greenery as close to when you plan to use it as possible.

-- If you must buy greenery early, keep it outside until needed.
+• If you buy greenery early, keep it outside until needed.

-- Before you put that wreath on the door or drape the garlands, soak them overnight in the bathtub so they can absorb as much water as possible.
+• Before you put that wreath on the door or drape the garlands, soak overnight in the bathtub so that it absorbs as much water as possible.

 If you make floral arrangements, keep them in the garage or outside when they are not on display.